Have Any Questions?

 The IMAT has 5 sections in total.

-• Section 4: Maths & Physics (8 Questions)
+- Section 5: Maths & Physics

 Italy is a beautiful country known for its food and culture, and renowned for its Medical Universities hosting the oldest university in Europe.
 Almost all of the universities rank worldwide for Medicine.
 It is extremely affordable in comparison to almost all of Europe and certainly for the US and the UK, to the point that people ask is medical school free in Italy?

-No it is not free, however it is one of the most affordable countries in the world to study in.
+No, it is not free, however it is one of the most affordable countries in the world to study in.
 Additionally there are numerous ways to receive fee reductions, financial aid, and scholarships.

-Depending on the city of the university you are admitted to living costs tend to range from 400-1200 euro per month for a room and food.
+Depending on the city of the university you are admitted to living costs tend to range from 400-1200 euros per month for a room and food.
 As with all accommodation around the world, student or otherwise, it is dependent on the type of room, location, and quality, but certainly something for almost everyone’s budget can be found.

 Click here for a more detailed breakdown of costs.